Records: Trump allies behind rally that ignited Capitol riot

 Wren did not return messages seeking comment, and locked her Twitter account after the AP reached out to her last Monday to ask her about her involvement in the Trump rally and the tweets she had removed.
 Several days later, she blocked the AP reporter.

-Maggie Mulvaney had taken down her Twitter account as of last Monday, although it reappeared after an AP reporter asked her about the account’s removal.
-On Sunday, the same day the AP published this report, she blocked that AP reporter on Twitter.
+Maggie Mulvaney had taken down her Twitter account as of last Monday, although it reappeared after the AP asked her about the account’s removal.

 Maggie Mulvaney retweeted several messages on Jan.
 6, including one from the president that urged support for the Capitol Police.
 Trump’s Twitter account has been suspended, but the message could be seen in a cache of her Twitter account captured by Google.
 She also retweeted a message from her uncle, urging Trump to address the nation.